smduncan/b450x-ardupilot/README.md

 PARAMS.TXT - My Arducopter Parameters file.

 PIXMOUNT.DXF - The mounting plates that go between the frame and the skids.
-I used earplugs as vibration dampers
+I used earplugs as vibration dampers.

-MOUNTING.JPG - How I mounted the pixhawk
+MOUNTING.JPG - How I mounted the pixhawk.

+TIPS.TXT - Most of setting it up was pretty easy.
+There were a few things I learned along the way that may help.